1) What is Jazz Band Masterclass?

 Starting just one adult amateur group (of six or seven people) that meets twice a month for two hours each session (four hours of teaching time per month) grosses between $ 8,500 and $13,000 per year (the range represents both the tuition you’ll charge in your market, and the number of students per group).

 Depending on your drive and commitment, and the size and makeup of your city or region, running two to 10 or more groups is very attainable.
 Running six groups requires just six hours of teaching per week, as the groups meet every other week.
 If making an additional $60,000 a year for six hours a week of work sounds good to you, we are here to help.

-5) How long is JBM Teacher Training?
+5) How long is the Jazz Teacher Training program?

-JBM Teacher Training is a significant commitment.
+Jazz Teacher Training is a signiﬁcant commitment.
 Certainly a commitment in time investment (see below), but maybe more so a commitment to move beyond what you know and how you do things.
 One way we can make that likely to happen is to raise the stakes a bit.
 When the stakes are high, folks tend to get down to business and get things done.

 7) I’m too busy with my current teaching and gigging.
 I just don’t have time to do this, and don’t see the need.

 It is absolutely possible that you don’t need this training.
 If you are happy and fulfilled with your work, well compensated and growing and expanding each year, you are doing great.
 Congrats!

 That said . . . . a friend of mine is Jody Espina, Founder and President of JodyJazz, and one of the top jazz saxophone mouthpiece makers in the world.
 And by any measure, he is VERY successful at it.
 Jody observes that most musicians are traditionally under-investors in themselves.
 If you are ever going to invest in something, why not start with yourself?
 That is precisely what Jody did, years ago, and it served him very well.
 If you are ever going to move ahead, it probably won’t happen by doing the same thing you’ve done for the last ten or twenty years.